sustainablelab/imgui-games/README.md

 the cursor on a tag name, like a header file or a function, `Ctrl+]` jumps to the file or to the location where the function is defined.

+And since IMGUI is C/C++, and Vim omni-complete uses the `tags` files for omni-completion of C/C++ file types, `Ctrl+X Ctrl+O` in insert mode will pop-up an auto-complete menu and open a preview window with the signature of the highlighted function.